A collection of musical stories related to painting, a journey where colors become sounds and sounds become colors.

 Mark Rothko

-The work of Mark Rothko climbs, like Sisyphus, towards a sublime that eludes in a contemporaneity that for over a century has been experiencing a crisis of the sacred, an absence of God.
-Rothko seeks the extreme of an infinity that he approaches through painting, while life sends him back to continual falls, to the impossibility of being in the infinite.
-In his mature works nothing happens, nothing appears and apart from the layered experience of colour in its purity nothing else is allowed to the observer.
-Large canvases, which the artist recommended to observe at close range, lead to a fruition that refers to the Heideggerian being, in an emptying of the descriptive experiential datum.
-If you prefer, to devote oneself with determination to Rothko is to meditate, where meditating is also never losing oneself in the stormy rivulets of thought and emotions, in a current of facts, events, memories, desires, but is rather the observation of the same without identification, an operation that leads to an evaporation of the contingent, in a direct experience of contact with consciousness.
+The work of Mark Rothko climbs, like Sisyphus, towards a sublime that eludes in a contemporaneity that has been experiencing a crisis of the Sacred for over a century, marked by the ignorance of all rituals, the loss of memory, and the dispersion of symbols.
+Rothko seeks the extreme of an infinite which he approaches through painting, while life continually throws him back, making it impossible to remain in the infinite; thus, his artistic endeavor is destined for failure, according to human logic.
+In his mature works, nothing happens, nothing appears, and apart from the layered experience of color in its purity, nothing else is granted to the observer.
+Large canvases, which the artist recommended observing up close, lead to an experience reminiscent of Heideggerian "being-there," in an emptying of descriptive experiential data, a narrative void, an experience that is alien to what we subjectively perceive as reality.
+If you prefer, dedicating yourself determinedly to Rothko means meditating, where meditation is not about getting lost in the turbulent streams of thoughts and emotions, in a current of facts, events, memories, desires, impulses, but rather observing them without identification, an operation that leads to an evaporation of the contingent, into a direct experience of contact with consciousness that is not confined within a perceptual realm and is not measurable.

 Mark Rothko, No.6 (Yellow, White, Blue over Yellow on Gray), 1954.
 Olio su tela, 2,4 x 1,5 m.
 Collezione Gisela e Dennis Alter.